 Barry had little good to say about any of the McLennans.
 Except Liza.
 It’s hard to know why precisely because he doesn’t say much, but her death certainly affected him in ways that few others did.
 Uncharacteristically, Barry offered numerous lamentations on her illness, and ultimately her death.
 He explicitly says she was the only one of the McLennans he liked.
 Indeed, he probably in some way loved her (though like his positive feelings for most other women, this too would surely have diminished with time) and expressed a genuine sense of loss.
 “Liza is getting still worse I understand.
 I do not see her, but it is not anything I have against her but the other curse [Bell] and the damned Rogers Hill Buggers [Bell’s family].
 Poor Liza, if I could save her it would soon be done at any cost – even to the whole of my Kingdom.”
 (12/11/1868, emphasis in original)

 This is a striking acknowledgement of loss and desire.
-Through most of Liza last months, Barry recorded occasional updates on her well-being.
+Through most of Liza’s last months, Barry recorded occasional updates on her well-being.
 It was clear to him that she had TB – “Consumption is the complaint of their family” – and that she was dying.
-And yet there is not a single recording of an interaction with Liza, indeed of no one in the family except Josephine.
+And yet there is not a single recording of an interaction with Liza, indeed with no one in the family except Josephine.
 “Liza is still here”, he reported on 3 November 1868, “but I do not see her.
 I hear that she is mending some”.
 Isolated in his own house, set apart from the McLennan sisters who came through the house in support of their eldest sister, Barry seems enamoured, perhaps yearning, but wholly aloof, his pride unremitting.

-There are lots of other examples we could draw from, and not all female relations.
+There are lots of other examples we could draw from.
 He was certainly saddened by the death of Finlay McIntyre, a fiddler and friend from Truro for whom he had a deep respect, though not so moved that he travelled to attend the funeral.
 Of course, he attended very few funerals, and rarely offered any kind of explanation.
 Even he must have seen how weak was his plea that distance – 12 miles, less than the distance to Pictou, a route he often walked – kept him from the funeral of his brother William (30 June 1884).
 Nor did he attend the 1859 funeral of his eldest sister Julia.
 He didn’t even name her, simply noting “Old Widow McDonald, my eldest sister, died yesterday night”.